Janet Monge

-Janet Monge is the keeper and curator of the physical anthropology section at the Penn Museum, the Associate Director and Manager of the Penn Museum Casting Program, and Adjunct Associate Professor at the University of Pennsylvania.
+Janet Monge is an American physical anthropologist who was the keeper and curator of the physical anthropology section at the Penn Museum, the associate director and Manager of the Penn Museum Casting Program, and Adjunct Associate Professor at the University of Pennsylvania.
 Philadelphia Magazine named Monge "Best Museum Curator" in 2014.
 Monge's work covers nearly the entire spectrum of biological anthropology from paleoanthropology to forensic anthropology.
 Her research interests include human evolution, human skeletal biology, bioarchaeology, and life-history/paleodemography.
-Furthermore, she volunteers her time as an expert witness in criminal defense cases and as a forensic consultant to police.
-One of the most notable cases to which Monge has contributed was the analysis of the burnt remains of the 1985 MOVE bombing victims.
-She used remains from the bombing for teaching at the University of Pennsylvania and Princeton University without the family's knowledge or consent.
-Monge's scientific and curatorial work has been covered in the press and in popular media.
+Monge contributed to the analysis of the burnt remains of the 1985 MOVE bombing victims, and drew criticism that she had used remains from the bombing without the family's knowledge or consent.
+Monge had left her position at Penn by December 2023.